skozlovf/flask-json/docs/index.rst

 but you can disable this or change status field name (see :ref:`config` for more info).

+Note what if you use ``data_`` then HTTP status is not added unless you pass a dictionary.

 Another way is to wrap a view with :func:`@as_json <flask_json.as_json>` decorator and return json content::